Fidelity now offers 65 iShares ETFs commission-free. Which ones are good for buy-and-hold investors?

 International Broad Market

-iShares Core MSCI Total International Stock ETF (IXUS) is new on the commission-free list.
+iShares Core MSCI Total International Stock ETF (IXUS) is on the commission-free list.
 IXUS includes emerging markets and international small caps.
 It’s a well-rounded fund, except it’s too new.
 Asset size and trading volumes are very low.
 Fidelity’s open-end fund Spartan Global ex U.S. Index Fund (FSGDX) includes both developed and emerging markets but it does not include international small caps.

 For a large one-time purchase, I would pay $8 and get Vanguard Total International Stock ETF (VXUS).
 For smaller regular purchases, I would buy the open-end fund FSGDX.